Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us025/03.design/Readme.md

-# US024 - postpone an entry in the agenda
+# US025 - Cancel an entry in the agenda

 ## 3. Design - User Story Realization